The Tragedy of Religion

 When Freud wrote his frightening little book on "the Future of an Illusion he meant religion" (Gutkind 7).
 "The trouble with the word pagan is that the churches of various denominations use it, in particular, Catholic dogma tics.
 They claim to be anti-pagan.
-Are they?
+And are they?
 Hardly.
-The structure of Church dogma tics based on ingrained pagan philosophies, chiefly Greek paganism" (40).
+The structure of Church dogmatics is based on ingrained pagan philosophies, chiefly Greek paganism" (40).

 "I dare say, and I will, that Mr. Young has perpetuated the myth of this thing called God and ‘its’ "savior of mankind and the world" (248).
 He continues with this idea writing that humankind is not any closer to understanding "god" his "son" and the chaos that this religion.